 The most significant environmental impacts of Perseus’s business are the emissions associated with our operations.
 We report on these metrics on an annual basis and work to maximise our energy efficiency and reduce our emissions.

-We are currently exploring options to lower emissions in our operations and considering costs when assessing viable efficiency initiatives.
-We monitor usage and efficiency metrics for water, energy and emissions.
-These indicators are used as the basis for identification of efficiency initiatives, where assessed as viable.
+We are exploring options to lower emissions in our operations and considering costs when assessing viable efficiency initiatives.
+We monitor usage and efficiency metrics for water, energy and emissions which are used as the basis for identification of efficiency initiatives, where assessed as viable.

 While our energy consumption mix includes hydropower and natural gas, our largest source of energy is diesel.
 Accordingly, our Scope 1 and 2 emissions from diesel-generated and purchased electricity represent our primary emission challenge.

 There is potential to adopt greater levels of renewable and lower-emission energy, but West Africa presents a challenging environment for renewables, including land and infrastructure security and investment timeframes.
 We will consider renewable energy in the power assessments for all future new developments.

 We recognise the need to proactively monitor and understand potential impacts of climate change as an organisation and an active member of the communities within which we operate.
 We will continue to explore ways to reduce the carbon intensity of our current and any potential future operations.

 While our current operations portfolio minimise the potential to be exposed to long term climate-related risks, the long-term impacts of climate change must and will be considered in future strategic and operational planning, particularly where the operational life is considered over a longer timeframe through expansions, acquisitions or development projects.